geotools/geotools/docs/user/library/render/faq.rst

 A MapContent object holds one or more Layers which are rendered in the order that they were added.

-This is not part of the formal ``gt-opengis`` module because it is not considered finished, done, or complete.
-The GeoTools community is actively looking to collaborate with other projects (such as OpenJUMP, uDig and Deegree) in order to collaborate on these ideas.
-If open source collaboration fails we will look to traditional collaboration with a standards body in the form of the the OGC working group on "Open Web Context" documents.

 Q: What about the Widget?
 ^^^^^^^^^^^^^^^^^^^^^^^^^